How to Install a Toilet Pan and Cistern

 FAQs

-You can remove limescale from a toilet pan by mixing vinegar and water in a spray bottle.
-Spray the mixture onto the limescale and then scrub it away.
-Be sure to use gloves when cleaning the toilet.
+You can often remove recent or light limescale from a toilet pan by mixing vinegar and water together in a spray bottle, and then spraying the mixture onto the limescale before scrubbing.
+For heavier limescale you may need a shop-bought descaler or citric acid.
+Either way, also be sure to use gloves when cleaning your toilet.

-The average cost to hire a professional to install your toilet for you is around £100-£300.
-This will vary depending on the type of toilet, the ease of access, the length of time the job takes, the state of the current plumbing, and your location in the UK.Those based in London can expect to pay slightly more for the labour on their toilet installation.
+The average cost to hire a professional to complete the installation is around £100-£300, albeit depending on the type of toilet, ease of access, duration the job takes and the state of the current plumbing.
+Labour costs may also vary on location, for example, London can expect to pay slightly more for a plumber than the national average.

 Every toilet installation is different, and the time it takes to install will depend on several factors, including the state of the current plumbing, the ease of access, the difficulty of the job, and the type of toilet installation.
 However, the average time it takes to install a new toilet is around 2-4 hours.